 This dialog's Client ID and Tenant ID entries correspond to the fields highlighted below in the Azure UI:

 - In Azure, navigate to the Azure Active Directory > App registrations page, then select your App registration.
 (For details, see Azure's Quickstart: Register an application with the Microsoft identity platform.)

 - Copy the Application (client) ID for the Azure App registration you are using, and paste it into the Harness dialog's Client ID field.

-- Copy the Directory (tenant) ID of the Azure Active Directory (AAD) where you created your application, and paste it into the Harness dialog's Tenant ID field.
-(For details, see Microsoft Azure's Get values for signing in topic.)
+- Copy the Directory (tenant) ID of the Microsoft Entra ID where you created your application, and paste it into the Harness dialog's Tenant ID field.
+(For details, go to Microsoft Azure's Get values for signing in topic.)